Defensive Driver Courses & How They Help You Save On Car Insurance

 Weather and road conditions

-Adjusting your driving for rain, snow, and other challenging environments.
+Adjusting your driving for rain, snow and other challenging environments.

-How Defensive Driving Discount Works
+How Defensive Driving Course Insurance Discounts Work

-Your auto insurance costs depend on several factors.
-Age, driving record, location, and vehicle type all influence your premium rates.
-New drivers like 17-year-olds often pay higher costs because insurers see them as riskier than experienced drivers (even when they can get cheap insurance deals).
+Taking advantage of this discount can help a multitude of drivers, as auto insurance costs depend on several factors.
+Since age and driving record commonly influence your premium rates, new drivers like 17-year-olds often pay higher costs because insurers see them as riskier than experienced drivers (even when they can get cheap insurance deals).
+If you've completed a defensive driving course or are thinking of taking one, you can get a defensive driving discount that saves you money.

 An illustration of a woman who is qualified for a defensive driving discount.